Admissions consultation for September 2021

 Please contact the office if you would like your child to join our school community.

 We admit children from 2-11 years.
-Nursery pupils will often recieve a home visit prior to starting school from Miss Dyer and Mrs Ireland.
+Nursery pupils will often recieve a home visit prior to starting school from Mrs Finlay.
 This allows us to get to know your child in a familiar setting, prior to them joining school.

 Pupils joining the school in Reception and Key Stages One and Two, will have to apply through the School Places Team at Cumbria County Council:

 by telephone: 01228 221582